Portland Enterprise Zone Program

 The City, as the E-Zone Sponsor, and Prosper Portland, as E-Zone Manager, each have a unique and critical role in creating an equitable economy for all Portlanders.
 State of Oregon statute empowers localities to impose certain requirements to target the incentive to firms, and in 2017 Portland designated that requirement to be a “public benefit agreement,” defined as a legally binding agreement between a governmental organization and a business with the goal of creating shared value and partnership.
 Such agreements create an interdependent bridge between the competitiveness of a company and the health of the public.

 The bridging function offers the potential to bring more shared value to both employers and communities.
 Unlike a one-off tax break, connecting firms to a broader system of supportive business and social groups could yield higher profits while bringing more economic opportunities to struggling families and communities.
-This approach represents a shift from transactional to more relationship-focused economic development.
+This approach represents a shift from transactional to more relationship-focused economic development and has gained attention among economic development practitioners.
 Its execution, however, requires locally rooted partnerships and organized stakeholders that can actually deliver shared value to businesses, workers, and communities.

 Prosper Portland’s engagement with dozens of non-profits related to entrepreneurship, workforce development, education, and social justice and community building allows businesses to quickly find the right partnerships to succeed in meeting pubic benefits requirements.